-The Maintenance Department staff responded to 226 maintenance calls from tenants.
-Any noted damage was charged back to the tenant and referrals were made to the Occupancy Department for follow-up.
-There were 51 annual inspections performed on NAHASDA Low Rent units.
+The Maintenance Department staff responded to 280 maintenance calls from tenants.
+Any noted damage was charged back tothe tenant and referrals were made to the Occupancy Department for follow-up.
+There were 90 annual inspections performed on NAHASDA Low Rent units.
 The Maintenance Department, through the Procurement Officer, completed the work planned for the year through contracts.
-There were 5 full interior paint outs, 42 replacements of appliances, 0 heating and ventilation upgrades, and 2 flooring replacement.
-There were 3 roof replacements and 2 siding replacements needed.
+There was 1 full interior paint out, 7 replacements of appliances, 0 heating and ventilation upgrades, and 1 flooring replacement.
+There were 0 roof replacements and 0 siding replacements needed.

 The Occupancy Department staff provided lease orientations and a move-in inspections with each tenant selected from the waiting list by the Housing Resource staff.
-They conducted 22 move-in/lease orientations for NAHASDA Low Rent units.
-The Occupancy Specialist processed 11 Annual Certifications, 1 Interim Certifications, and 0, 90-Day Certifications.
-There were 5 vacancies throughout the plan year.
-Of these vacancies, 0 were due to a lease violation, 1 was due to drug related activity, 1 were abandoned, and 3 were regular move-outs.
+They conducted 15 move-in/lease orientations for NAHASDA Low Rent units.
+The Occupancy Specialist processed 9 Annual Certifications, 5 Interim Certifications, and 5, 90-Day Certifications.
+There were 6 vacancies throughout the plan year.
+Of these vacancies, 1 was due to a lease violation, 0 were due to drug related activity, 0 were abandoned, and 5 were regular move-outs.

 The Housing Resource Department staff maintained and managed the tenant waiting list and selected tenants for all programs.
 All low rent applications are entered onto the 1937 Act Housing waiting list and when a NAHASDA Low Rent unit becomes available the applicant is moved to the NAHASDA Low Rent waiting list for processing.
-There was a total of 135 applications received.
-14 were put on the waiting list and 75 were put on hold.
-None of the waiting list applications were for the Maggie Ashley Trailer Park, 5 were for the NAHASDA Low Rent Units, 40 were for the Transitional Living Center, 0 were for the Arlee Elderly Center, and 0 were for the Elmo Elderly Center.
+There was a total of 332 applications received.
+206 were put on the waiting list and 117 were put on hold.
+4 of the waiting list applications were for the Maggie Ashley Trailer Park, 50 were for the Transitional Living Center, 6 were for the Arlee Elderly Center, and 3 were for the Elmo Elderly Center.

-Planned Number of Units to be Completed in Year Under this Program: 77 Planned Number of Households To Be Served in Year Under this Program: 0 Planned Number of Acres To Be Purchased in Year Under this Program: 0 APR: Actual Number of Units Completed in Program Year: 77 APR: Actual Number of Households Served in Program Year: 0 APR: Actual Number of Acres Purchased in Program Year: 0
+Planned Number of Households To Be Served in Year Under this Program: 0 Planned Number of Acres To Be Purchased in Year Under this Program: 0 APR: Actual Number of Units Completed in Program Year: 90 APR: Actual Number of Households Served in Program Year: 0 APR: Actual Number of Acres Purchased in Program Year: 0

-- 1.1.
-Program Name and Unique Identifier: 2023.3:Tenant Based Assistance - 1.2.
+1.1.
+Program Name and Unique Identifier: 2024.3:Tenant Based Assistance

+1.2.
 Program Description(This should be the description of the planned program.):

 The Tenant Based Assistance program will provide rental assistance resources to eligible Indian families in the private rental sector.

-- 1.3.
+1.3.
 Eligible Activity Number(Select one activity from the Eligible Activity list.
-For any activity involving housing units as the output measure (excluding operations and maintenance), do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.): - (17) Tenant Based Rental Assistance [202(3)] - 1.4.
+For any activity involving housing units as the output measure (excluding operations and maintenance), do not combine homeownership and rental housing in one activity, so that when housing units are reported in the APR they are correctly identified as homeownership or rental.):

+(17) Tenant Based Rental Assistance [202(3)]

+1.4.
 Intended Outcome Number (Select one outcome from the Outcome list.
 Each program can have only one outcome.
-If more than one outcome applies, create a separate program for each outcome.): - (6) Assist affordable housing for low income households
+If more than one outcome applies, create a separate program for each outcome.):

-- 1.5 Actual Outcome Number(In the APR identify the actual outcome from the Outcome list.): - (6) Assist affordable housing for low income households
+1.5 Actual Outcome Number(In the APR identify the actual outcome from the Outcome list.):